Hello, in this post we will discuss about the Capital Gains Tax. We will cover the following:

-Types of Capital gain
+Classification of Capital gain

-- Long term capital gain – If the taxpayer holds the asset for a period of 36 months from the date of acquisition before the sale, then profit arising from the sale will be treated as a long-term capital gain.
+• If the taxpayer holds the asset for a period of 36 months from the date of acquisition before the sale, then profit arising from the sale will be treated as a long-term capital gain.

 For example, if you sell a house in FY 2018-19 after a period of 24 months from the date of acquisition, then profit arising will be termed as long term capital gain.

-- Short term capital gain – If the asset is sold within a period of 36 months from the date of acquisition, then it is called a short term capital Gain.
+• If the asset is sold within a period of 36 months from the date of acquisition, then it is called a short term capital Gain.

+For instance, if you sell a house in FY 2018-19 within a period of 24 months from the date of acquisition, then profit arising will be termed as short term capital gain.
 However, the classification of Long term and Short term Capital gain is different in the case of Shares / Mutual funds.
 In case of Listed Shares and Equity Oriented Mutual Funds, Long term capital gain arises if they are sold after holding it for a period of 1 year only and Short term capital gain if sold within 1 year.

 Given: Income from the sale of land:

-- Purchase Value -1,00,000; Year – 2001-02; Indexation Factor – 100
+Purchase Value -1,00,000; Year – 2001-02; Indexation Factor – 100

-- Sale Value – 5,50,000; Year – 2017-18; Indexation Factor – 280
+Sale Value – 5,50,000; Year – 2017-18; Indexation Factor – 280

 Solution: The sale of the land period is more than 3 years so it is a long term capital gain.
 The calculation will be done according to the Index factor.